Left 4 Dead 2: Arcade version

+Additional content

 Downloadable content

-On December 14, 2009, Valve announced the first DLC installment for Left 4 Dead 2, "The Passing".
+On December 14, 2009, Valve announced the first DLC installment for Left 4 Dead 2, The Passing.
 Though initially planned to be released sometime in March 2010, "The Passing" was released on April 22, 2010.
 The content costs 560 Microsoft Points ($6.99) for the Xbox 360 and is free for PC and Mac users.
 The campaign, taking place between the "Dead Center" and "Dark Carnival" campaigns, features the cast of Left 4 Dead 2 meeting with three of the survivors from the original Left 4 Dead.
 The new group learns that the fourth original survivor, Bill, sacrificed himself to allow his comrades to continue on safely.
 The title "The Passing" can be interpreted in several ways; to Bill's passing, the brief passing encounter between the two groups, and of the first group of survivors "passing the torch" to the next.
 "The Passing" contains references to other zombie-themed works, including the games Dead Rising (2006) and Plants vs. Zombies (2009), and the film 28 Days Later (2002).
 The add-on also features two new weapons, an M60 machine gun which becomes unusable once depleted of ammo, and a golf club for melee.

-A prequel to "The Passing", titled "The Sacrifice", was released on October 5, 2010, as an add-on for both Left 4 Dead and Left 4 Dead 2.
+A prequel to The Passing, titled The Sacrifice, was released on October 5, 2010, as an add-on for both Left 4 Dead and Left 4 Dead 2.
 This prequel ties up the story of the original game, showing the events leading to the meeting of the two groups of survivors in "The Passing" from the point of the Left 4 Dead characters.
 However, players can choose which character will sacrifice themselves for the others to safely continue on and not just the canonical choice of Bill.
 Valve also provided the full "No Mercy" campaign from Left 4 Dead as a Left 4 Dead 2 campaign, which is playable with the original Survivors from Left 4 Dead.
 Though the maps are nearly identical to their appearance in Left 4 Dead, No Mercy in Left 4 Dead 2 contains all of the enhancements of the sequel, including the new Special Infected, Uncommon Infected, melee weapons, additional guns, and the ability to use the new game modes, including Mutations and Scavenge mode.